Dark Money (TV series)

 Dark Money (stylized Dark Mon£y) is a 2019 British drama miniseries written by Levi David Addai.
 The drama deals with the sexual abuse of a minor by a film producer, and the challenges his family faces thereafter when they receive hush money to keep silent.
+The series was screened in the United States in 2020 by BET+.
+In 2023, the series was adapted into the Indian Hindi-language series Kafas.

 Plot

-The family of an abused child accepts hush money from a famous filmmaker to remain silent.
+The family of a sexually abused child accepts hush money from a famous filmmaker to remain silent.

 Production

 Screenwriter Levi David Addai was inspired to write the miniseries when he was sitting in his car on a Saturday morning, people-watching and waiting for his daughter to finish her drama lesson.
-He found it interesting that the parents who were kind of offering up their children, and absorbing all the hopes and dreams of what the course leaders and the academy leaders were kind of selling were so trusting of the virtual strangers.
+He found it interesting that the parents who were offering up their children, and absorbing all the hopes and dreams of what the course leaders and the academy leaders were selling were so trusting of the virtual strangers.